GabiCtrlZ/c-fork/README.md

 ### `cfork.isRunning(pid)`

-* `pid` {number} The pid of the child process
+* `pid` { number } The pid of the child process
-* Returns: {number} 0 if the child process is running, otherwise returns the terminating signal number
+* Returns: { number } 0 if the child process is running, otherwise returns the terminating signal number

 ```javascript
 import { cfork } from '@gabictrlz/c-fork'